Braves vs. Mariners Player Props Betting Odds

 Kelenic Stats

-- Jarred Kelenic has 12 doubles, a triple, eight home runs, 11 walks and 21 RBI (42 total hits).
-He's also swiped six bases.
+- Jarred Kelenic has 12 doubles, a triple, eight home runs, 12 walks and 21 RBI (43 total hits).
+He has stolen six bases.

 Kelenic Recent Games